takamido/PMGF/README.md

 The MATLAB script `Analysis2.m` was tested in MATLAB R2022b.
 It uses standard MATLAB functions for data loading, matrix operations, biomechanical feature calculation, paired t-tests, Holm–Bonferroni correction, effect-size calculation, and result output.
 If optional video generation is enabled by setting `movie_on = 1`, MATLAB video-writing functionality is also used.

+## Methodology

+This project implements the Personalized Motion Guidance Framework (PMGF), a generative AI-based framework for producing individualized motion guidance from baseball pitching motion data.
+The overall workflow consists of data preprocessing, Transformer-VAE model training, latent-space manipulation, motion generation, and biomechanical/statistical evaluation.

+### 1. Data preprocessing

+The input dataset consists of standardized baseball pitching motion data from 51 pitchers.
+For each pitcher, five pitching trials are included.
+Each trial is stored as a `.mat` file containing standardized motion data (`X`) and standardized ball velocity data (`Y`).

+The motion data were prepared using the following preprocessing steps:

+1. Three-dimensional joint position data were extracted from pitching motions.
+2. Ball release timing was identified.
+3. A fixed-duration motion segment around ball release was extracted.
+4. Each motion sequence was temporally normalized to 101 frames.
+5. Joint position data and ball velocity data were standardized across the dataset.

+The standardized input motion data have the shape `101 × 15 × 4`, corresponding to normalized time points, anatomical landmarks, and feature dimensions.
+The four feature dimensions consist of three-dimensional joint positions and resultant velocity.

+### 2. Transformer-VAE model training

+A Transformer-based Variational Autoencoder (Transformer-VAE) was used to learn latent representations of pitching motion sequences.
+The encoder maps each motion sequence into a latent representation, and the decoder reconstructs the motion sequence from the latent vector.

+The model was trained to minimize reconstruction error while learning a smooth latent space suitable for motion generation and manipulation.
+A motion-speed penalty was also included to improve the fidelity of reconstructed high-speed pitching motions.

+A pretrained model is included in this repository, so users can reproduce the analyses without retraining the model.
+The model can also be retrained by running the training cells in `main_program.ipynb`.

+### 3. Latent-space manipulation

+After training, each pitching motion is represented as a point in the learned latent space.
+PMGF generates personalized guidance motions by manipulating these latent representations.

+Two manipulation strategies are implemented:

+#### Motion style transfer between individuals

+The first strategy generates intermediate motions between a source pitcher and a target pitcher by interpolating between their latent representations.
+This produces smooth transitions from the source motion toward the target motion while preserving characteristics of the source pitcher.

+#### Biomechanical feature-oriented optimization

+The second strategy shifts a pitcher’s latent representation in a direction that improves biomechanical features associated with pitching performance.
+An Evolution Strategy algorithm is used to search for an optimized direction in the latent space.
+The optimized latent vector is then decoded into a generated motion pattern.

+### 4. Motion generation and reconstruction

+Manipulated latent vectors are decoded by the Transformer-VAE decoder to generate reconstructed, transferred, or optimized pitching motions.
+These generated motions are saved as `.csv` files and can be used for visualization and biomechanical analysis.

+### 5. Evaluation

+The generated motions are evaluated using both machine-learning-based and biomechanical analyses.

+For motion reconstruction, reconstruction accuracy is evaluated using root mean squared error (RMSE) between the original and reconstructed joint positions.

+For motion style transfer, Dynamic Time Warping (DTW) is used to quantify whether the generated motions smoothly transition from the source motion toward the target motion.

+For biomechanical feature-oriented optimization, eight biomechanical features are calculated from the original and generated motions:

+1. Shoulder-joint movement
+2. Shoulder abduction
+3. Forward trunk tilt at release
+4. Lateral trunk tilt at release
+5. Maximum trunk rotational velocity
+6. Hip–shoulder delay
+7. Lead knee flexion / knee extension angle
+8. Stride length

+The original and generated motions are compared using paired t-tests.
+Cohen’s d is calculated as the effect size, and the Holm–Bonferroni method is applied to correct for multiple comparisons.

 # Citations
 ・Takamidoa, R., Suzukia, C., & Nakamoto, H. (2025).
 Personalized Motion Guidance Framework for Athlete-Centric Coaching. arXiv preprint arXiv:2510.10496.